zacheryleee/nea_ehi_pupae_analyzer/README.md

 The web application can be accessed via the website below: https://rshinyapplications.shinyapps.io/EHI_Pupae_Data_Analyzer/

-Dataset from the highthroughput computer can be found in the date folder.
+Dataset from the highthroughput computer can be found in the data folder.